Last updated: December 14th 2017

 Your walk will take you through residential Bratislava and provide a glimpse into how the middle class lives.
 There are a few entrances to the memorial park and some signs and maps throughout the grounds.

-Most SNP, or the UFO Bridge, is a focal point of Bratislava tourism and was built to connect the core of the city to the suburb of Petrzalka.
+Most SNP, or the UFO Bridge, is a focal point of Bratislava tourism.
+It was built to connect the core of the city to the suburb of Petrzalka.

-People unfamiliar with the city are typically unaware of the UFO Bridge but once you see it towering over the Danube you’re unlikely to ever forget it.
+People unfamiliar with the city are typically unaware of the UFO Bridge.
+Once you see it towering over the Danube you’re unlikely to ever forget it.

-The Bridge was built in 1972 and pars of the original city wall were discovered during construction.
-Unfortunately the old Jewish Quarter and parts of the Old Town were demolished but now the UFO Bridge is a prominent feature and symbol of Bratislava.
+The Bridge was built in 1972 and parts of the original city wall were discovered during construction.
+Unfortunately the old Jewish Quarter and parts of the Old Town were demolished.
+Now the UFO Bridge is a prominent feature and symbol of Bratislava.

-At the top of the bridge in the UFO part is a high-class restaurant and at the very top is a viewing deck, which can be accessed for small fee.
+At the top of the bridge in the UFO part is a high-class restaurant.
+At the very top is a viewing deck, which can be accessed for small fee.
 From the top you are provided with an incredible view of all of Bratislava including the Castle and a stunning view of Petrzalka.

 Kamzik TV Tower